infant-cognition-tampere/drop/README.md

 * Interface that allows user to monitor the recording devices during the task

 ### Platforms
-Drop is developed in python and currently works at least on following platforms (compatibility may vary with different os-versions):
+Drop is developed in python, so technically it should work on any platform which supports python and the required libraries.
+Currently drop works at least on following platforms
+(compatibility may vary with different os-versions):

 * Linux (primary platform, tested on Linux Mint 17)
 * Os X El capitan